mak448a/Qtcord/README.md

 ## Setup
 > [!NOTE]
 > You need Python 3.10 or higher!
+> Also, I recommend using uv if you have it installed.
+It's faster than pip. (`uv pip install -r requirements.txt`)

 Do the standard Python procedure:
 `python3 -m venv venv`